jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 20 Privilege for confidential communications between legal practitioners and their clients
 (1) Despite anything in the Search and Surveillance Act 2012, but subject to subsections (2) and (3), any information or document shall, for the purposes of sections 16 to 19, 143(1)﻿(b), 143A(1)﻿(b), 143B(1)﻿(b), and 143F, be privileged from disclosure, if—
-  (a) it is a confidential communication, whether oral or written, passing between—whether made directly or indirectly through an agent of either; and
+  (a) it is a confidential communication passing between—whether made directly or indirectly through an agent of either; and
     (i) a legal practitioner in the practitioner's professional capacity and another legal practitioner in such capacity; or (ii) a legal practitioner in the practitioner's professional capacity and the practitioner's client,— (b) it is made or brought into existence for the purpose of obtaining or giving legal advice or assistance; and